 Need we remind their people that Nigeria’s governors all through North and South have only one ambition: to empty state resources into private pockets and run the economy as personal fiefdom, as currently obtains in Ebonyi, Imo, Abia, Kaduna, Rivers and Cross river states under the full glare of their decimated and disempowered populations?

-Until restructure of the polity, which goes with restructure of the police system, Nigerians should not replicate the despicable failures of Nigeria Police in State police.
-The disaster of such security experiment is guaranteed to turn an already volatile country into a Rwanda, Somalia, Congo cesspool of violence precipitated by a vicious, devolving cycle of African barbarians going by the grandiose tag of executive governors.
+Until restructure of the polity, which goes with restructure of the police system, Nigerians must not replicate the despicable failures of Nigeria Police in State police.
+The disaster of the security experiment is guaranteed to turn an already volatile country into a Rwanda, Somalia, Congo cesspool of violence precipitated by a vicious, devolving cycle of African barbarians going by the grandiose tag of executive governors.

 Chin Ce can be reached on Twitter @ceChinCe